 Being married to an Athenian I have gone on many whirlwind adventures to this ancient city and visited many of the Greek islands.
 Let me take you on another adventure and give you the details of some pretty spectacular ideas of what to do in Athens.

-Here I have list some of things to do in Athens you may of heard of already.
+Here I have listed some of the things to do in Athens that you may have heard of already.
 But, there are some other things I have experienced from being with locals.
 So are you ready for one awesome adventure?
 Let’s go and get this journey started.

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.

 Epic List Of What To Do In Athens

 Although visiting the Acropolis isn’t on the off-beaten path, it is one of the must-see things to do in Athens.

 This ancient citadel is located on the top of a rocky prominence above the city.
 There is a cluster of famous structures to see such as the Parthenon which is the most famous of them all.
 You can also view the Temple of Athena Nike, Propylaea, and the Erechtheion.

 Address: Athens 105 58, Greece